-- Put all of your child’s medications as well as a copy of their written asthma action plan into a small bag that can be easily accessed should they need it.
+- Put your child’s medications as well as a copy of their asthma action plan into a small bag so they can easily access it